obspy/obspy/obspy/clients/neries/README.txt

 --------
 NERIES Web service client for ObsPy.

-The obspy.neries package contains a client for the Seismic Data Portal (http://www.seismicportal.eu) which was developed under the European Commission-funded NERIES project.
+The obspy.clients.neries package contains a client for the Seismic Data Portal (http://www.seismicportal.eu) which was developed under the European Commission-funded NERIES project.
 The Portal provides a single point of access to diverse, distributed European earthquake data provided in a unique joint